9 Best Places To Stay In Lofoten Islands From A Native (2026)

 But I will give it a go.
 If you like a tiiiny bit of urban vibe, you will probably love Svolvær.
 It has a town center, a variety of shops and services, and is also “in the middle of nature”, especially the Svolværgeita Mountain, which is super famous for its characteristic summit (rock climbers love this place)!

-For an authentic fishing village feel, you might like Nusfjord (partly because of the cute name, it means “kiss fjord”) or Moskenes, both super charming places, with the wild nature and Arctic sea right outside your “rorbu”, fisherman cottage that you can rent for your stay.
+For an authentic fishing village feel, you might like Nusfjord (partly because of the cute name, it means “kiss fjord”) or Moskenes, both super charming places, with the wild nature and Arctic sea right outside your “rorbu”, a fisherman cottage that you can rent for your stay.

 And lastly, I will say Å (Yes, it is the name of a place, and it is also the last letter in the Norwegian alphabet), which I think is really cool simply because it is the “end of Lofoten” – a tiny, tiny village, super charming, and famous for the local cinnamon buns!